Forthcoming and Online First Articles

 • The comparability effects of principles based standards Order a copy of this article

-by David Caban
+by David Cabán

 Abstract: This paper delves into the impact of transitioning from rules-based to principles-based accounting standards and its effect on financial statement comparability.
 The study leverages the ASC 606 adoption as a unique event to assess how this shift influenced the comparability of financial statements across industries and its effect on analyst coverage.
-Drawing upon the foundational work of De Franco et al. (2011) to develop a financial comparability measure, the paper evaluates the research question employing multi-variate regression models to explore potential changes in comparability across firms between the pre-ASC 606 and the ASC 606 period.
-The findings indicate an improvement in financial statement comparability at the market level, with a more pronounced effect within industries characterized by high recurring revenues.
+Drawing upon the foundational work of De Franco et al. (2011) to develop a financial comparability measure, the paper evaluates the research question employing multi-variate regression models to explore potential changes in comparability across firms between the Pre-ASC 606 and the ASC 606 period.
+The findings indicate an improvement in financial statement comparability at the market level, with a more pronounced effect within industries characterised by high recurring revenues.
 Furthermore, the study reveals a positive correlation between improved financial statement comparability and increased analyst coverage, implying that enhanced transparency under principles-based accounting standards makes firms more attractive to analysts.

 Keywords: principles-based accounting; rules-based accounting; financial statement comparability; analyst coverage; ASC606.